allister-grange/unified-devops/README.md

   - [X] systemd for missinglink & awardit
   - [X] cron job to call the missinglink backend
   - [ ] s3 bucket backups for the databases (something I need to get going on the extant VM)
-    - [ ] procure an s3 api key
+    - [X] procure an s3 api key
-    - [ ] use terraform to build an s3 bucket
+    - [X] use terraform to build an s3 bucket
     - [ ] get a script working that takes a postgres backup to a directory
+      - [X] need to create a new disk volume, running out of space (20gb) (needs 5gb then more for backing up...)
-    - [ ] use a cron job to push that up to s3
+    - [ ] use a cron job to back up and push up the backup to s3 daily
-    - [ ] include those scripts (to pull down once), and then to push up in the future in ansibleow to
+    - [ ] include those scripts (to pull down once), and then to push up in the future
   - [ ] postgres setup
     - [ ] install the db
     - [ ] accounts
+    - [ ] edit the PostgreSQL pg_hba.conf file so that it allows logins from localhost so I can take backups [answer](https://chat.openai.com/c/b51fb1c3-42ad-4ec0-ae07-6b261d9d01e3)
     - [ ] databases (comes from s3, have a command line or variable to disable this so that it doesn't use too much bandwidth)
 - [ ] how do I do DNS to set this up as a non-prod?